 There is so much to consider when choosing an addiction treatment program that’s right for you and your individual needs.
 You may think that addiction recovery can only work if you are admitted to a full-time, inpatient program, however many recovering addicts find outpatient programs to be an effective alternative.

 Still, the question may remain, “Is outpatient recovery really going to work for me?”
-In short, the answer to that question is dependant on many factors, but if you fall into a specific set of criteria, outpatient treatment may be the perfect solution for you.
+In short, the answer to that question is dependent on many factors, but if you fall into a specific set of criteria, outpatient treatment may be the perfect solution for you.

 First, it’s important to understand what outpatient treatment is and is not.
 Outpatient treatment programs are sometimes mistaken for “part-time” treatment options, but that’s not necessarily the case.
 There are many ways that outpatient treatment can be used, and they are specifically designed to provide effective, comprehensive treatment.
 These treatment options can be used as a transitional tool following inpatient treatment, or as an alternative treatment method for individuals who may have obligations at home that they’re unable to abandon.
 In essence, outpatient recovery allows recovering addicts more freedom, and the ability to continue working and living at home, while still taking advantage of treatment resources on a regular basis.